 4.1.1 Check the AWS Control Tower Dashboard

-Login to AWS Control Tower Dashboard with AWSAdministratorAccess using the steps mentioned in 1.1.1
+Login to AWS Control Tower Dashboard with AWSAdministratorAccess using the steps mentioned in step 1.1.1

 Scroll down to Noncompliant resources.
 You would see the Resource causing the violation.